-Boko has held business development roles in the professional services and advertising industries including at: Lewis Silkin, a leading legal advisor to the advertising industry and for major global brands; Linklaters, in its engagement with the media and technology industries globally; and Deloitte, where as its TMT industry group marketing manager he helped develop the firms TMT Predictions series and its Technology Fast 50 programme; as well as at Saatchi & Saatchi (UK) where he led communications for the then Lloyds TSB, RBS, Procter & Gamble, and the Central Office of Information (COI) which was the UK government’s marketing and communications agency; and at Ogilvy (Kenya), working with Africa Online plc. on the launch of this, the first, pan-African ISP, South African Breweries on its market entry into East Africa and PepsiCo.
+Prior to his current role, Boko has held business development roles in the professional services and advertising industries including at: Lewis Silkin, a leading legal advisor to the advertising industry and for major global brands; Linklaters, in its engagement with the media and technology industries globally; and Deloitte, where as its TMT industry group marketing manager he helped develop the firms TMT Predictions series and its Technology Fast 50 programme; as well as at Saatchi & Saatchi (UK) where he led communications for the then Lloyds TSB, RBS, Procter & Gamble, and the Central Office of Information (COI) which was the UK government’s marketing and communications agency; and at Ogilvy (Kenya), working with Africa Online plc. on the launch of this, the first, pan-African ISP, South African Breweries on its market entry into East Africa and PepsiCo.

-Boko is British and Kenyan.
-He was born, grew up and has worked in Kenya and has family there and in Uganda as well as in-laws in Ethiopia.
-He runs his own community-based organisation operating in Kenya and helps meet the needs of extended family across East Africa.
-At Henley Business School Boko led a successful MBA consultancy project advising a South African youth development organisation on improving its Alumni engagement.
+Boko holds an MBA (Distinction) from Henley Business School as well as a Masters in Marketing Management from Westminster Business School.
+In 2014 while at Henley Business School Boko led a successful MBA consultancy project advising a South African youth development organisation on improving its Alumni engagement.
 Initiatives such as this, together with his personal background and professional interests, stimulate and sustain his enduring passion for Africa, with a particular interest being the role of technology and the youth in enabling positive change across the continent.